 All undergraduate applicants to the School of Music are expected to attend a New Student Admissions Day (NSAD) and need to apply for a date through the Music Admissions Portal

-All prospective music majors (BA, BM, and BS) are expected to complete basic musicianship exams as part of NSAD.
-Bachelor of Arts and Bachelor of Music applicants need to complete all three outlined below; Bachelor of Science (MAT) applicants complete only the written music theory exam.
+All prospective music majors (BA, BM, BMA, and BS) are expected to complete basic musicianship exams as part of NSAD.
+Bachelor of Music, Bachelor of Arts, and Bachelor of Musical Arts applicants need to complete both outlined below; Bachelor of Science (MAT) applicants are only required to complete the written music theory exam.
 These tests are used primarily for diagnostic purposes and course placement, but are also taken into consideration by some studios as a factor in determining admission and/or scholarship status.
 There are online materials to help prepare for these tests at the Music Theory Help Site and within the School of Music Admissions Portal.
 The following tests are administered when you come to campus on New Student Admissions Day:

 - Written Music Theory: This test covers basic recognition of scales, key signatures, intervals, triads, rhythms, and time signatures from a musical score.